waffleio/waffle.io-takeout/doc/INSTALL.md

 ## Hardware Requirements
  - We recommend at least 16GB of storage, and 4GB of memory.
- - Takeout supports any linux distro with docker installed.
+ - Takeout supports any* linux distro with docker installed. (_*we test with Ubuntu and Amazon's Linux AMI_)

 ## Prerequisites
 1. You need mongodb (v2.6) running somewhere.
 It's your responsibility to maintain your mongodb installation.